C++ Iterators

 std::iterator_traits<It>::iterator_category; // std::random_access_iterator_tag

-Generic algorithms use iterator_traits to access these types without knowing the concrete iterator type:
+• Generic algorithms use it to access types without knowing concrete iterator:

 template <typename It>